-As the Israelites were eating the Passover meal they were to be ready for exodus and travel.
+As the Israelites were eating the Passover meal they were to be ready for departure and travel.
 "Loins girded" meant their clothing must be tucked in so as not to get in the way of walking.
-They are about to put off their old slave clothes and dress up in new garments of salvation.
+Their old slave clothes would be removed and they would dress in new garments of salvation.
 "Shoes on your feet" meant they are now ready to walk with the Lord out of a life of bondage and into a glorious new life of redemption.
-"Staff in your hand" is a sign that the Israelites are now in a pilgrimage as they start their journey to the Promised Land.
-"Staff" in "hand" signifies that as they journeyed they were to lean on something outside of themselves.
+"Staff in your hand" is a sign the Israelites are now entering a pilgrimage as they start their journey to the Promised Land.
+"Staff" in "hand" also signifies as they journeyed they were to lean on something outside of themselves.

 The Passover was to be "eaten in hast" because the Lord could come and call for them to leave at any moment.
-This is "the LORD'S Passover."
+This is "the LORD'S Passover" means the Passover lamb was for the Lord.
+It was His by name and it was His by purpose.